Aurivelle/Website/README.md

 # Website

-In 2024 Winter, I am determined to make my website on my own (Well, of course with ChatGPT).
+In 2024 Winter, I am determined to make my website on my own with AI.
 This is just a beginning...
-HTML, CSS, JS, I am coming.
+Hope everyone can come and know more about me